How to Add Webhooks

 How to Add Your Webhook (Old & New File Structure)

 Webhooks are essential for integrating external services like Discord with your FiveM server.
 They can be used to log player activity, send notifications, or track in-game events.
-Below you will find instructions for both the old file structure (editable_server.lua
+Below you will find instructions for both the old file structure (editable_server.lua) and the new file structure (server/discord_log.lua).

 🔄New Files: Using server/discord_log.lua